akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 , and who were soon joined by a couple of young men. <span class="personal-name-1">Kwamankra</span> followed the direction indicated by Whitely, and nearly jumped out of his seat with excitement.
  "What is it, <span class="personal-name-1">Kwamankra</span>?” asked Whitely. " You generally are so cool.”</p>

  <p>“Pardon me, but the fact is, I must introduce you at once.
-Those are my friends the Abans. and I am very much mistaken if the young lady at the corner is not Miss Mansa.
+Those are my friends the Abans and I am very much mistaken if the young lady at the corner is not Miss Mansa.
 Come along!”
 And he literally dragged Whitely after him. </p>

 <p>The old gentleman saw the twain coming in their direction, and beamed all over with delight.
 He was a good-hearted soul, and loved to see the sons of Ethiopia acquit themselves honourably in a strange land, and he had heard nothing but what was good of-<span class="personal-name-1">Kwamankra</span>.
 The enthusiasm with which <span class="personal-name-1">Kwamankra</span> was greeted by his friends struck Whitely forcibly, and he did not at all notice the few seconds that passed before he was introduced. </p>